Tim Twietmeyer

 Tim Twietmeyer (born November 30, 1958) is an Auburn, California-based ultramarathon runner and an engineering manager at Hewlett Packard, in Roseville in the U.S. state of California.
 Twietmeyer is also a mountain biker, road cyclist, and retired almost-scratch golfer and swimmer.
 He is best known for his five victories and unprecedented 25 sub-24 hour finishes at the 100 mi Western States Endurance Run.

 Western States 100 Miler

-Twietmeyer is the only person to have completed the Western States Endurance Run more than 25 times in under 24 hours.
+Twietmeyer is the only person to have completed the Western States Endurance Run in under 24 hours more than 25 times.
 His five WS100 victories came in 1992, 1994–1996, and 1998.
-In 2003, he completed an unprecedented 15 consecutive top-five finishes.
+In 2003, he completed 15 consecutive top-five finishes.

 He has served on the board of trustees since 1996 and from 2006-2010 served as president of the Western States Endurance Run Foundation.

 Endurance

-Beyond his WS100 exploits, Twietmeyer has won the Eagle 100 mi Run in Canada, and completed the Ultra-Trail du Mont-Blanc through France, Italy, and Switzerland.
+Besides the WS100, Twietmeyer has won the Eagle 100 mi Run in Canada, and completed the Ultra-Trail du Mont-Blanc through France, Italy, and Switzerland.
 He has completed over 200 marathon and ultramarathon races.